The 26th Ohio Veteran Volunteer Infantry:

 The Groundhog Regiment

-Welcome to the website dedicated to the service of the 26th Ohio Veteran Volunteer Infantry in the
+Welcome to the website dedicated to the service of the 26th Ohio Veteran Volunteer Infantry: the

-You can also order a signed copy of webmaster, Jeffrey Hill's recently published an updated
+You can also order a signed copy of webmaster, Jeffrey Hill's updated edition of the

-edition of the regimental history, titled, The 26th Ohio Veteran Volunteer Infantry: The
+regimental history, titled, The 26th Ohio Veteran Volunteer Infantry: The Groundhog

-receive volume discounts.
-"It doesn't read like a novel, but I left with the distinct sense
+discounts.
+"It doesn't read like a novel, but I left with the distinct sense of having

-of having heard a good story..."
-M. Hollan; review on Amazon.com
+heard a good story..."
+M. Hollan, a reviewer wrote on Amazon.com

 Have a question or comment?
 Want to discuss the Civil War?
 Go to the facebook page at: The 26th Ohio